wp-plugins/subiz-live-chat/readme.txt

 The plugin comes with a free plan specially tailored for WordPress users.
 Power users can purchase upgrade options anytime.

 = How can I upgrade my account? =
-Follow the instruction to create Subscription: [How to create subscription] (http://support.subiz.com/support/solutions/articles/3000004814-how-to-create-a-subscription-?utm_source=plugin_wp&utm_medium=link&utm_campaign=plugin_wp1.1)
+Follow the instruction to create Subscription:[How to create subscription](http://support.subiz.com/support/solutions/articles/3000004814-how-to-create-a-subscription-?utm_source=plugin_wp&utm_medium=link&utm_campaign=plugin_wp1.1)

 = How can I invite visitors to chat? =
 There are 2 ways:

-*a. anually: You can click to each visitor displayed on list to chat with them *b.
+*a.
+Manually: You can click to each visitor displayed on list to chat with them *b.
 Automatically: If you are in premium user, you can use Trigger as a tool to invite visitors to chat proactively.

 = How can I customize live chat widget? =
 Go to Dashboard >> Settings >> Chat widget >> Theme

-***Color:** On the right hand-side, you can choose the 5 given colors or customize which color you like.
+**Color:** On the right hand-side, you can choose the 5 given colors or customize which color you like.
-***Widget position:** You can choose the widget's position on the left or right.
+**Widget position:** You can choose the widget's position on the left or right.
-***Logo:** In the third part on the right, click to upload logo image (image size must not exceed 50Kb)
-***Language:** You can switch language on chat widget into a certain language (English, French, Vietnamese,...) or choose Auto Detect mode
+**Logo:** In the third part on the right, click to upload logo image (image size must not exceed 50Kb) **Language:** You can switch language on chat widget into a certain language (English, French, Vietnamese,...) or choose Auto Detect mode

 = How can I know when my visitors send messages? = There 3 types of notification for you to alert when you have incoming messages from visitors

-a.
+*a.
 Sound
-b.
+*b.
 Notify number
-c.
+*c.
 Desktop Notification

 = Is there any further support to help me utilise Subiz effectively? = When implementing Subiz and interacting with online visitors, you may face with many difficulties.
 Don't worry!
 You can find a ton of useful tips regarding live chat & customer service on Subiz Blog.
 Otherwise, just chat with our support heroes at <http://subiz.com/> or leave us an email at support@subiz.com.